fcamarlinghi/grunt-cep/README.md

 ## Changelog
 ### Latest Version
+**0.3.2**:

+* Improved Premiere support.

+Thanks to *Rhuagh* for contributing this fix.
+This release does not contain API changes.

+### Previous Releases
 **0.3.1**:

 * Improved Mac support.
 * Added support for CEF command line parameters and extension type in config (see `extension.cef_params` and `extension.type` in the configuration section below).

 Thanks to *MattMcNam* and *jDmacD* for contributing these changes.
-This release does not contain breaking changes to the API.
+This release does not contain API changes.

-### Previous Releases
 **0.3.0**:

 * Added support for Adobe Creative Cloud 2015 release.